coral-xyz/anchor/examples/lockup/docs/staking.md

 Rewards can come from an arbitrary wallet, e.g. automatically from a fee earning program, or manually from a wallet owned by an individual.
 The specifics are token and protocol dependent.
-For example, in the case of SRM, rewards will be generated from the DEX's weekly fees, where 80% of the fees go to a buy and burn, and 20% to stakers.

 Similarly, the specifics of governance are not assumed by the staking program.
 However, a governance system can use this program as a primitive to implement stake weighted voting.

-Here we cover how staking works at somewhat of a low level with the goal of allowing one to understand, contribute to, or modify the code.
+Here staking is covered at somewhat of a low level with the goal of allowing one to understand, contribute to, or modify the code.

 ## Accounts